Indian-American-led clinical trial of remdesivir in COVID-19 treatment shows positive results

 Remdesivir is not yet licensed or approved anywhere globally and has not been demonstrated to be safe or effective for the treatment of the COVID-19.
 The study sought to determine whether a shorter, five-day course of remdesivir would achieve similar efficacy results as the 10-day treatment regimen used in multiple ongoing studies of remdesivir, the company said.

-"These data are encouraging as they indicate that patients who received a shorter, 5-day course of remdesivir experienced similar clinical improvement as patients who received a 10-day treatment course," said Aruna Subramanian, MD, Clinical Professor of Medicine, Chief, Immunocompromised Host Infectious Diseases, Stanford University School of Medicine, and one of the lead investigators of the study.
-"While additional data are still needed, these results help to bring a clearer understanding of how treatment with remdesivir may be optimised, if proven safe and effective," Subramanian said.

 The company said it will share additional remdesivir data from the company's open-label Phase three SIMPLE trial in patients with severe COVID-19 disease shortly.
-Dr Anthony Fauci, a key member of the White House coronavirus task force, told reporters at a media briefing with Trump that Gilead results from the remdesivir clinical trial for treating the disease showed "quite good news".
+Dr. Anthony Fauci, a key member of the White House coronavirus task force, told reporters at a media briefing with Trump that Gilead's results from the remdesivir clinical trial for treating the disease showed "quite good news".

-"So that's something that will go with 31 per cent improvement, doesn't seem like a knock out, 100 per cent, it is a very important proof of concept," Fauci said.
-"This is very optimistic, the mortality rate trended towards being better in the sense of less deaths in the REM designate group.
-Eight per cent versus 11 per cent in the placebo group.
+"So that's something that will go with 31 percent improvement, doesn't seem like a knockout, 100 percent, it is a very important proof of concept," Fauci said.
+"This is very optimistic, the mortality rate trended towards being better in the sense of fewer deaths in the REM designate group.
+Eight percent versus 11 percent in the placebo group.
 So bottom line.
-You're going to hear more details about this this will be submitted to a peer reviewed journal, and will be peer reviewed appropriately," said Fauci.
+You're going to hear more details about this will be submitted to a peer-reviewed journal and will be peer-reviewed appropriately," said Fauci.

 In an earlier interview to Stanford Medicine, Subramanian said that during normal times, a phase three clinical trial typically takes months of planning, after years of research before it is underway.
 "But these aren't normal times.
 With a fast-moving pandemic bearing down and no approved treatments available, researchers are, like everyone else, desperate for answers, and they have ramped up their efforts to find solutions.
 Remdesivir jumped to the top of the list of potential treatments in part because it was farthest along in the approval process," Subramanian said.